 There are a number of medications used to treat the symptoms of narcolepsy.
-Drugs that act as stimulants and/or reduce the other symptoms of narcolepsy are standard treatments for the condition.
+Drugs that act as stimulants or reduce the other symptoms of narcolepsy are standard treatments for the condition.
 They include:

-: Ritalin helps to reduce excessive daytime sleepiness and improves alertness.
+Methylphenidate (Aptensio XR, Concerta, Cotempla XR-ODT, Daytrana, Metadate ER, Methylin, QuilliChew ER, Quillivant XR, Ritalin, and Ritalin LA): Methylphenidate helps to reduce excessive daytime sleepiness and improves alertness.
 Side effects include headache, irritability, nervousness, and gastrointestinal problems.
 Nighttime sleep may be impaired, thus decreasing sleep time.
 There are concerns that this drug may become ineffective if used continuously for long periods.
 Therefore, some doctors advise people with narcolepsy to abstain from taking it one day each week (typically on a weekend).
 During that day, the person should not engage in activities that require being awake, such as driving.

 Schedule naps during the day.
-One study suggested that the optimal sleep pattern is a combination of scheduled nighttime sleep (such as from 11:00 pm to 7:30 am) and two 15-minute naps throughout the day.
+One study suggests a combination of scheduled nighttime sleep (such as from 11 p.m. to 7:30 a.m.) and two 15-minute naps during the day is best.